Updated: July 18, 2017

 Average Tuition: $274

-The University of North Texas, located in Lubbock, Texas, offers a Bachelor of Science in Information Science, which prepares students in areas such as information organization, information architecture, information seeking and use, health informatics, knowledge management, digital content and digital curation, and information systems.
+The University of North Texas, located in Denton, Texas, offers a Bachelor of Science in Information Science, which prepares students in areas such as information organization, information architecture, information seeking and use, health informatics, knowledge management, digital content and digital curation, and information systems.
 The degree is designed to offer training in the multiple skills needed to navigate the intersections between information, people, and technology, including social media, security, privacy, digital divide, information literacy, open access, digital curation, and more.
 Students will learn to be flexible, innovative, entrepreneurial, and progressive.

 Students are able to customize their degree at UNT through various concentrations or through selecting a minor area of study or certificate in an allied field.
 Graduates of the program will be able to aid information seekers, add value to information products, and apply the latest tools and technologies to the ever increasing volume of information.
 Students can choose how to pursue their degree—while an entirely online option is available, on-campus courses are available as well, and students can mix the two delivery modes if they are able.
 Faculty members possess extensive training and experience in the field and maintain membership in a variety of societies and associations, such as the iSchools consortium, the American Library Association, the American Society for Information Science and Technology, and the Knowledge & Information Professional Association.